vholik/medusa-custom-attributes/README.md

 ## Features

-1. **Diverse Attribute Types**: The plugin supports multi, single, and boolean attributes, enabling a wide range of attribute customizations. 🤯
+1. **Diverse Attribute Types**: The plugin supports multi, single, range and boolean attributes, enabling a wide range of attribute customizations. 🤯
 2. **Effortless Ranking**: Easily rank attribute values via a drag-and-drop interface in the admin panel. 🤌🏻
 3. **Efficient Product Filtering**: Filter your products with ease by using these custom attributes. 💪
 4. **Category-Based Attributes**: You can get attributes specific to particular categories, ensuring attribute relevance. 👀